Toms River High School North: Athletics

 The girls' bowling team won the overall state championship in 1996 and won the Group IV title in 2018, 2019 and 2020.
 The team won the Tournament of Champions in 2018 and 2019.
 The 2019 team won the Group IV state title with 2,858 pins, the highest in the competition, and went into the Tournament of Champions as the top seed, defeating runner-up Freehold Township High School to win the program's second straight ToC title.

 The girls' gymnastics team has won the team state championship in 1997, 1998 and 2000; the three titles are tied for the most of any public school in the state.

 The girls' basketball team won the Group IV state championship in 2000, defeating Bloomfield High School by a score of 50–48 in the tournament final.
 The team won the 2000 South Jersey, Group IV state sectional championship with a 63–42 win.
 The team took the title again in 2004 with a one-point victory against Absegami High School in the tournament final.

 The baseball team won the state championship in both 2008 and 2009, coached since the early 1990s by Ted Schelmay.
 The team won the 2009 South Jersey Group IV title with an 8–6 win over Cherokee High School in a game in which Cherokee committed nine errors in the field.

 The school's girls' lacrosse team won division championships in 2009 through 2011, led by Tatum Coffey, who scored 123 goals and 65 assists in her senior year.

-The school's marching band, the Toms River North Marching Mariners, were Tournament of Bands Region 7 and NJ State champions in the 3A class in the 2023 season.
+The school's marching band, the Toms River North Marching Mariners, were Tournament of Bands Region 7 and New Jersey state champions in the 3A class in the 2023 season.

 RWJBarnabas Health Arena

 The RWJBarnabas Health Arena is a public arena connected to the school.
-The centerpiece of the Toms River Regional School District, the facility opened on June 19, 2003.
-It has had many sponsorships and name changes since its opening including: the Ritacco Center, the Poland Springs Arena and the Pine Belt Arena.
+The centerpiece of the Toms River Regional School District, the facility opened on June 19, 2003, as the Ritacco Center, named for a long-time district administrator.
+It has had many sponsorships and name changes since its opening, including the Poland Springs Arena and the Pine Belt Arena.
 The 3,500-seat facility received its current name, the RWJBarnabas Health Arena, under the terms of a five-year deal reached in December 2017 under which the district will be paid $600,000 for the naming rights.